hvitoi/linux-docs/concepts/encryption.md

 - Other multi-platform tools
   - VeraCrypt

-## LUKS / Cryptsetup
+## LUKS / cryptsetup

-- `Cryptsetup` is a utility used to set up disk encryption based on the `DMCrypt` kernel module
+- `cryptsetup` is a utility used to set up disk encryption based on the `DMCrypt` kernel module
 - Because `dm-crypt` is a `block-level encryption layer`, it only encrypts whole block devices, e.g. partitions and loop devices